 The Science of Natural Hygiene

-When both are present in the stomach acid and alkaline both come in and end up canceling each other out, creating all kinds of problems with the digestive process.
+However, when BOTH acid AND alkaline are present in the stomach at the same time, they end up canceling each other out, creating all kinds of problems with the digestive process.

 Start Listening to Your Body’s Needs

-This will allow you to be healthy, make sure your body is getting the nutrients it needs, while still being able to enjoy the foods that you like in moderation.
-Whatever you decide to do, getting proper hydration and nutrition will allow you to get AND give so much more from and to life.
+Incorporating this kind of system into your diet will allow you to be healthy by making sure your body is getting the nutrients it needs, while at the same time still being able to enjoy the foods that you like in moderation.